kaaproject/kaa/Programming-guide/Using-Kaa-endpoint-SDKs/C/SDK-ESP8266/index.md

 ### Build system overview

-The Kaa C SDK makes use of CMake build system and though you can choose any build system of your preference, it is recommended to use CMake for Kaa applications as well.
+The Kaa C SDK makes use of CMake build system generator.
+Although you can choose any build system of your preference, it is recommended to use CMake for Kaa applications as well.
-This will make possible to tightly integrate your application's bulid system with Kaa SDK and use already provided ESP8266 toolchain file.
+This will make possible to tightly integrate your application's build system with Kaa SDK and use already provided ESP8266 toolchain file.

 #### CMakeLists.txt